Lear Flint Seating Plant opens on the historic Buick grounds of Flint’s north side

 Lear, a global corporation doing business in 39 countries, does subassembly and final assembly of automotive seats.
 The Flint facility has 156,000 square feet, with 30 percent of the more than 33-acre site set aside for green space.
 It opened with 100 production employees, most from the Flint area, with plans to increase to 600 and three shifts over the next few years.

-While the factory occupies only about 15 percent of the acreage which was once home to the largest manufacturing complex in the world, the opening represented a positive step for the Buick City site, which had sat completely empty since 2010 and had employed thousands in 24 separate buildings in its heyday.
+While the factory occupies only about 15 percent of the acreage which was once home to the largest manufacturing complex in the world, the opening represented a positive step for the Buick City site, which had employed thousands in 24 separate buildings in its heyday, but had sat completely empty since 2010.

-Lear representatives say they hope the new plant will be the inspiration for bringing manufacturing back to Flint.
+Lear representatives say they hope the new plant will be an inspiration for bringing manufacturing back to Flint.

 “That’s not an easy task,” Plant Manager Tim Reedy said at the grand opening ceremony.
 “That’s taking it to world-class, you know.”
 He said he believes his team has the hunger and passion to do it.

-While Reedy was unable to discuss production numbers due to proprietary concerns with their customers, he said the plant is currently running one shift with trucks shipping twice a day to the General Motors facility in Fort Wayne, Indiana.
+While Reedy said he was unable to discuss production numbers due to proprietary concerns with their customers, he said the plant is currently running one shift with trucks shipping twice a day to the General Motors facility in Fort Wayne, Indiana.

 About 60 local dignitaries, including Mayor Karen Weaver, were present for the opening, with tours and a barbecue for employees and their families continuing throughout the day.

 According to Reedy, employees at the Lear Seating Plant are not unionized yet.
 “It’s in the hands of the employees.
-They’re going to be able to vote and that will happen sometime next year when we really start ramping up.
+They’re going to be able to vote and that will happen sometime next year when we really start ramping up.”
 He said among other hires the initial 100 will be joined by 150 “legacy employees” transferring from the United Auto Workers.

 Reedy, a former student at Mott Community College and Kettering University who came back to his hometown from another plant for the Flint position, noted many efforts to connect with the community, including Lear’s partnership with Mott Community College when hiring new employees.